zhangjinpeng87/OpenBESS/README.md

 - [ ] Store time series data locally.
 - [ ] Upload data to cloud storage like S3.

-## Intelligent and Predictive Operations
+## Intelligent and Predictive Maintenance
-- [ ] Process collected data with ML and statistic algorithms, to predict the remain lifetime of each battery pack, and provide maintenance suggestions in advance.
+- [ ] Process latest collected data and historical data with ML and BigData algorithms, to predict SOH(State-Of-Health) of each battery pack, and provide maintenance suggestions in advance.
 - [ ] Analyze operational data to identify opportunities for improving overall energy efficiency, suggesting adjustments in the system configuration or operation.

 ## Battery Managment